The Land Before Time (film): Plot

-The next morning, they are attacked by the sharptooth but manage to escape through a tunnel which is too small for him to follow.
+The next morning, Littlefoot and the group are attacked by the sharptooth but manage to escape through a tunnel which is too small for him to follow.
 They discover the landmarks mentioned by Littlefoot's mother.
 At the Mountains that Burn, a clash between Littlefoot's intention to follow his mother's directions and Cera's insistence on leaving the group results in a fight between them which causes the others to follow Cera, forcing Littlefoot to continue alone.
 When Ducky and Spike become endangered by lava, and Petrie gets stuck in a tar pit, Littlefoot returns to rescue them.
 Cera gets ambushed by a group of "domeheads" who live in the Mountains that Burn; the rest of the group pose as a tar monster, scaring away the domeheads and frightening Cera.
 After realizing who it really is, Cera angrily leaves the group and breaks down in tears, ashamed of her selfishness.
 Later, while crossing a pond, Petrie overhears the sharptooth nearby.
 The group devises a plan to lure him to the pond and drown him in the deep side using a nearby boulder.
 During the ensuing struggle, a draft from the sharptooth's nostrils enables Petrie to fly for the first time.

 The plan nearly fails when the sharptooth begins attacking the boulder while the group attempts to push it onto him.
 However, Cera, having overcome her sorrow, reunites with the group and headbutts the boulder, causing the sharptooth to fall into the water, the boulder crashing into him in the process.
 The sharptooth momentarily takes Petrie down with him, but Petrie emerges unharmed while the sharptooth has drowned.
-Littlefoot, alone and about to give up on his search, sees his mother as a cloud; she guides him to the Great Valley.
-He is then joined by the others.
-After arrival the five are reunited with their families: Petrie impresses his family with his newfound flight; Ducky introduces Spike to her family, who adopt him; Cera reunites with her father; and Littlefoot finds his grandparents.
+Littlefoot, alone and about to give up on the search, sees his mother as a cloud; she guides him to the Great Valley, and Littlefoot is then joined by the others, who realize he was the same person who met them before.
+After arrival, the five are reunited with their families: Petrie impresses his family with his newfound flight; Ducky introduces Spike to her family, who adopt him; Cera reunites with her father; and Littlefoot finds and rejoins his grandparents.
 The group reunites at the top of a hill and embrace each other in a hug.